Whoever first said “The future is female” apparently wasn’t looking hard enough at “the present” — at least not when it comes to consumer spending.

 It’s hard to know what you don’t know, of course.
 There are numerous excellent reasons to elevate more women into leadership roles within your company, but ensuring you have an unfiltered, internal female point of view on your products and services is among the best of them.

-A diverse and inclusive team is critical to success.
 Women drive the majority of consumer spending, but our voice is not always heard or understood in product design, marketing and R&D. This is changing, but until women are more represented on corporate and executive boards, and supported by venture capital companies, the market will not fully leverage their buying and decision-making power.

 CEO and Founder Karen Moore